eth-act/planning/projects.md

 ## Project 2: zkEVM Guest Program

-**Goal:** Define the stateless validation logic that consumes a EL block + ExecutionWitness and determines whether there is a valid state transition function.
+**Goal:** Define the stateless validation logic that consumes an EL block + ExecutionWitness and determines whether there is a valid state transition function.

 **Owners:** EL clients